callnow

 2. Financial resources or assets are removed from a firm for the owner’s benefit.

-3. The impacted account when receiving money from the owner for investment purposes.
+3. The impacted account is when money is received from the owner for investment purposes.

 By applying the below formula to all public offerings, you will be able to calculate an organization’s APIC.